 Welcome to Truth in Financial Planning!
 I’m so glad you’re here!

-My name is Michael Gauthier, and I’m a Certified Financial Planner™ with over a decade’s worth of experience helping families and individuals meet their wealth-building goals.
+My name is Michael Gauthier, and I’m a Certified Financial Planner™ with almost two decade’s worth of experience helping families and individuals meet their wealth-building goals.

 How are you doing with your finances?
 Are you constantly stressed over money issues?
 Don’t know where to start?
 You’re at the right place.